XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 }
 ```

-The `txnNotFound` result code occurs in cases where the transaction has failed to be included in any ledger.
-However, it could also occur when a rippled instance does not have a complete ledger history, or if the transaction has not yet propagated to the rippled instance.
+The `txnNotFound` result code occurs in cases where the transaction is not included in any ledger.
+However, it could also occur when a `rippled` instance does not have a complete ledger history, or if the transaction has not yet propagated to the `rippled` instance.
 Applications should make further queries to determine how to react.

 The [`server_state` method](reference-rippled.html#server-state) (used earlier to determine the last validated ledger) indicates how complete the ledger history is, under `result.state.complete_ledgers`.